Best AI Food Photography Tool for Delivery Apps in 2026: A Buyer’s Guide

 After auditing hundreds of delivery listings, here is the rank order of what determines whether a tool is worth your time.

 1. Correct output dimensions per platform.
 Each platform crops differently.
-If a tool outputs a tall portrait and the platform demands a square or 3:2 hero, your dish gets center-cropped into oblivion.
+If a tool outputs a tall portrait and the platform demands a landscape or square menu crop, your dish gets center-cropped into oblivion.
 Right resolution and aspect ratio first, or nothing else matters.

 2. Fidelity to your real dish.
 Platforms penalize misleading photos, and customers leave one-star reviews when the box doesn’t match the picture.
 A good tool enhances the food you actually serve — lighting, background, gloss, plating — rather than inventing a different dish.